should you do yoga before or after a workout

 Time To practice yoga?

-Hundreds of studies have shown the health benefits of yoga.
+Yoga’s health benefits have been proven by numerous studies.
 The Mayo Clinic recommends at least 30 minutes of moderate aerobic activity five times per week and two sessions of strength training each week.
 But if you don’t have time for that, yoga is a great alternative.
 And time spent on your mat is quite good than no time at all.

 Related Questions